erick-garc1a/erick-garc1a/README.md

-## Erick Garcia, Economics Major and Digital Data Studies Minor 👋
+## Erick Garcia, Economics BA and Digital Data Studies Minor 📊

 <!--

+I am a student
 **erick-garc1a/erick-garc1a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: